 • Chocolate chips – For some gooeyness, I like to sprinkle a handful of dark chocolate chips into the batter.

-• Fruit – I like to mix into the batter some frozen or fresh blueberries, strawberries or banana slices.
+• Fruit – I like to mix frozen or fresh blueberries, strawberries or banana slices into the batter.

 • Savory – Swap the cinnamon and stevia with crumbled cooked bacon and chives for a savory version of these yummy pancakes.